For the Latest Information on COVID-19 in the USA, see:

 Manuscripts are sent out for review electronically, and all correspondence takes place via e-mail.
 Traditional, high-quality peer-review standards are applied to all manuscripts submitted to the journal.

-All manuscripts and associated material submitted to BHTY remain confidential while under review and reviewers are informed of this in their agreements, at onboarding, and throughout the review process.
+All manuscripts and associated material submitted to BHTY remain confidential while under review and reviewers are informed of this in their agreements, at on boarding, and throughout the review process.

 BHTY recognizes speed to publication is important to authors.
 Once a submission has been accepted for peer review, two (2) to three (3) expert reviewers are asked to assess the merits of the work and provide feedback.
 Reviewer feedback is communicated to the corresponding author by the Managing Editor.